top of page

 The advantages of AI must be balanced with the responsibility to promote sustainability.
 While we know the importance of healthy diets free from processed foods, AI can help improve farming practices that support these choices.

-For instance, AI systems can analyze water usage and suggest irrigation techniques that save up to 40% of water compared to traditional methods, while still maximizing crop yields.
+For instance, AI systems can analyze water usage and suggest irrigation techniques that save up to 40% of water compared to traditional methods while still maximizing crop yields.
 This conservation is crucial in areas facing water scarcity, where every drop counts.

 Challenges and Ethical Considerations